TDEC: 490 river miles unsafe because of bacteria, mercury, other contaminates

 Pathogen sources include failing septic tanks, collection system failure,

-failing animal waste systems, or urban runoff," says the report. " About 122 river miles are posted due to bacterial contamination."
+failing animal waste systems, or urban runoff," said the report. " About 122 river miles are posted due to bacterial contamination."

-In addition, Approximately 124,000 reservoir acres and 368 river miles are currently posted due to contaminated fish.
+In addition, approximately 124,000 reservoir acres and 368 river miles were posted due to contaminated fish as of March 20, 2019.
 This means that no fish should be consumed from the waterways listed in the report.

-TDEC said that anyone who chooses to consume fish from the areas should follow this list of precautions in order to reduce the risk of health problems:
+TDEC said that anyone who chooses to eat fish from the areas should follow this list of precautions to reduce the risk of health problems:

 1. Throwback the big ones.
 Smaller fish generally have lower concentrations of contaminants.

 2. Avoid fatty fish.
 Organic carcinogens such as DDT, PCBs, and dioxin accumulate in fatty tissue.
 Large carp and catfish tend to have more fat than game fish.
-Moreover, the feeding habits of carp, sucker, buffalo, and catfish tend to expose them to the sediments, where contaminants are concentrated.
-In contrast, however, mercury tends to accumulate in muscle tissue and will tend to concentrate in higher levels in game fish.
+The feeding habits of carp, sucker, buffalo, and catfish tend to expose them to the sediments, where contaminants are concentrated.
+Mercury tends to accumulate in muscle tissue and will tend to concentrate in higher levels in game fish.

 3. Wash fish before cleaning.
 Some contaminants are concentrated in the mucus, so fish should be washed before they are skinned and filleted.